 As a focused initiative to educate officers and employees on prevention of bribery, the Kubota Group operates a program of training sessions in Japan and overseas.
 In FY2021, we carried out web-based training and e-learning programs.
 In the web-based training, information on bribery-related legislation and enforcement conditions in each country is presented as well as case studies of bribery.
-The e-learning was prepared to have an impact on viewers by introducing a video message from the President of Kubota Corporation at the beginning, as well as incorporating video and comprehension testing into the program.
+The e-learning was prepared to have an impact on viewers by introducing a video message from the President of Kubota Corporation testing into the program.
+Through ongoing training sessions, the Kub awareness of bribery prevention.
+We also conducted compliance train Japan, who heard a lecture by an outside lawyer on global governance a by introducing a video message from the President of Kubota Corporation at the beginning, as well as incorporating video and comprehension testing into the program.
 Through ongoing training sessions, the Kubota Group seeks to disseminate the latest information and promote awareness of bribery prevention.
 We also conducted compliance training targeting executive officers.
 The training drew 35 participants in Japan, who heard a lecture by an outside lawyer on global governance and leadership (lecture materials were distributed to officers overseas).
+Additionally, we have put together a Kubota Group Handbook for Anti-Bribery which outlines our Anti-Bribery Policy and the main points of our Anti-Bribery Guidelines.
+The Handbook is issued in a global version with universal content available in Japanese, English and French, and in individual country versions that supplement the universal content with more detailed information on the points to be noted and actions to be taken in the particular country or region.
+These are available for China, Thailand, Korea, Indonesia, Myanmar, the Philippines, Vietnam, and Mexico.